wh1ter0se/env.py/README.md

 - `extensions.json`: Recommended extensions
 - `settings.json` General environment settings
-- `tasks.json`: References to `scipts/` in a format VS Code can parse
+- `tasks.json`: References to `scripts/` in a format VS Code can parse

 ### Python

+- `pyproject.toml` defines the dependencies and other build information for the python module in `src/`

 #### Packaging (`uv`)